-Digital Ethos is a not for profit organization for Professional Development & Education in Digital Communications.
+Digital Ethos is a not for profit organization for Professional Development & Training in Digital Communications.

 What Digital Ethos hopes to accomplish.

 - Demystify how digital media works in order for the public to gain access to information and publically available resources

 - Educate the public to participate in digital communication streams both as consumers and contributors to become savvy digital media communicators

 - Develop outreach programs that bring digital media resources to underrepresented geographic and demographic areas.

 - Generate awareness about the need for high speed internet access in every home, school and business in the world.

 - Provide information and support to keep digital media communications open and free to all without unwarranted censorship or limitation by governments.

 - Provide feedback to digital media agencies, organizations, solution providers as it retains to the access to information and/or dissemination of information that is accurate to the public.